The Last of Us Part I Launching Soon On PC: Here's What You Need To Know Before Launch

-The Last of Us Part I, the remaster of the original post-apocalyptic action-adventure title ‘The Last of Us,’ which was released for the PS3 in 2013, is finally coming to PC on March 28.
-More recently, the story, created by PlayStation studio, Naughty Dog, was presented to the world as a TV series adaptation developed by HBO.
+The Last of Us Part I, the remaster of the original post-apocalyptic action-adventure title ‘The Last of Us,’ which was released for the PS3 in 2013, has finally launched on PC today.
+Recently, the story, created by the PlayStation studio - Naughty Dog, was presented to the world as a TV series adaptation developed by HBO.
 While the TV series has also achieved critical acclaim, the video game remake is the definitive way to experience the post-apocalyptic story.

 The Last of Us Part I: Release Date and Availability

-The Last of Part I will be available to install and play on March 28, and alongside Steam, you may also buy the game from the Epic Games store for Rs 3,999 for the standard version and Rs 4,799 for the Digital Deluxe version of the game.
-Both versions of the game will include pre-order bonuses, which include bonus supplements for max health, crafting speed, listen mode distance, healing speed, and improving weapon sway, and bonus weapon parts.
+The Last of Part I is now available to install and play today, and alongside Steam, you may also buy the game from the Epic Games store for Rs 3,999 for the standard version and Rs 4,799 for the Digital Deluxe version of the game.
+Gamers who pre-ordered the game, have received pre-order bonuses, which include bonus supplements for max health, crafting speed, listen mode distance, healing speed, and improving weapon sway, and bonus weapon parts.

-The Last of Us Part I Bring the PS5 Experience to PC
+The Last of Us Part I Brings the PS5 Experience to PC

 Like the recent ports of Returnal and Spider-Man: Miles Morales, The Last of Us Part I for PC, brings forth PS5-specific features, including the support for 3D audio, adaptive triggers, haptic feedback when playing the game using a DualSense controller, as well as PC-centric features like control customization options including full control remapping, primary and secondary bindings for keyboard and mouse control.
 On the visuals front, gamers can fine tune their experience using AMD FSR 2.2 support, Nvidia DLSS Super Resolution support, VSync and frame rate cap options.